Your McGill Dental Plan covers a wide range of dental services — everything from regular check-ups to root canals.

 - uncomplicated removal of erupted tooth

-The 'lab fee' is the amount the commercial laboratory charges to the dentist to provide the service.
+The lab fee is the amount the commercial laboratory charges to the dentist to provide the service.
 Lab fees are typically 50%-60% of the total cost of the procedure.
-This amount is then reimbursed according to the same coinsurance as the procedure itself.
+This amount is reimbursed according to the same coinsurance as the procedure itself, and is subject to the overall annual combined maximum under the dental plan of $2,000.

 - diagnostic procedures